Self-adjusting Population Sizes for the $(1, \lambda)$-EA on Monotone Functions: Monotone Functions Are Efficiently Optimized for Small Suc cess Rates

 \begin{theorem} Let \(0 < c < 1 < F\) be constants.
 Then there exist \(C, s_0 > 0\) such that for all \(0 < s \le s_0\) and for every dynamic monotone function the expected number of generations of the \saolea with success rate $s$, update strength $F$ and mutation probability \(c/n\) is at most \(Cn\). \end{theorem}

-For $c=1$, we additionally need to assume that the update strength $F$ is bounded from above by a suitable constant $F_0 >1$.
-As we will show experimentally, the update strength can have a notable impact on performance, but it remains open whether this effect vanishes for sufficiently small $s$.
+For $c=1$, we additionally need to assume that the update strength~$F$ is bounded from above by a suitable constant $F_0 >1$.
+As we will show experimentally, the update strength can have a notable impact on perfor\-mance, but it remains open whether this effect vanishes for sufficiently small~$s$.

 \begin{theorem} There exist constants $F_0>1$, $s_0>0$ and $C>0$ such that for all $1 < F < F_0$, all \(0 < s \le s_0\), and for all dynamic monotone functions the expected number of generations of the \saolea with success rate $s$, update strength $F$ and mutation probability \(1/n\) is at most \(Cn \log n\). \end{theorem}